Member and Fund Spotlight

 As a founding board member in 2000, what was your original vision for the Community Foundation, and how do you feel the Foundation reflects that vision now?

-Community foundations were just getting going around the country, so we were making a lot of it up as we went along.
-I suppose we were looking to create a flexible vehicle to allow people to pay it forward.
-And for other smaller foundations to use us as an umbrella to save them money and legal expenses.
-Community initiative came later.
+The concept of community foundations was gaining momentum around the country.
+We were looking to create a flexible vehicle to allow people to pay it forward.
+And for our area’s nonprofits to use us as an umbrella to save them money and legal expenses.
+The focus on civic initiatives was able to come later.

 Tell us about people or experiences that have influenced your commitment to community.